olistroemer/dsc_02_project/README.md

-# Summarize and Tidy Up the UCI "Human Activity Recognition Using Smartphones"
+# Summarize and Tidy Up the UCI "Human Activity Recognition Using Smartphones" Data Set

-# Data Set
+This repository is my attempt at the peer-graded assignment "Getting and Cleaning Data Course Project" from the John Hopkins Data Science Specialization on Coursera.

 * [Original source of the data set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)